QuantEcon/python-lecture-sandpit.myst/lectures/lp_intro.md

 \end{bmatrix}.
 $$

-To construct the  dual of  linear programming problem (1), we proceed as follows:
+To construct the  dual of linear programming problem {eq}`linprog`, we proceed as follows:

 1. For every constraint $a_i' x \ge(\le or =) b_i$, $j = 1,2,...,m$, in the primal problem, we construct a corresponding dual variable $p_i$. $p_i$ is restricted to be positive if $a_i' x \ge b_i$ or negative if $a_i' x \le b_i$ or unrestricted if $a_i' x = b_i$.
 We construct the $m$-dimensional vector   $p$ with entries $p_i$.